Omega 3, diet and lifestyle factors influencing brain health

 Conversely, the population that may benefit the most from ingesting EPA/DHA may be omnivores who consume significant inflammatory AA from animal product intake.
 Long chain Omega 3 can compete with AA to produce less inflammatory molecules.
 Additionally, those following the standard American diet, high in processed food and oil and whom may have very unbalanced Omega 3/6 ratios, may also benefit,

-especially as several studies that are primarily plant-based (such as the MIND diet) show protection by reducing risk for cognitive decline (Wu, 2019; Morris, 2015).
+especially as several studies that are primarily plant-based (such as the MIND diet) show protection by reducing risk for cognitive decline or AD (Wu, 2019; Morris, 2015; Cherian, 2019).

 In my research thus far, what I view as the most important is as follows:

 It is not necessarily increasing DHA levels but preserving them, as well as other important fatty acids in neuronal and glial cells (similar to preserving bone mass and lean muscle mass) particularly from oxidation as oxidation of brain lipids (including DHA and AA) are present in autopsies of AD patients and oxidative stress and inflammation are the underlying mechanisms of AD pathology (Alsumari, 2019).
 The good news for vegans is that they have some of the highest antioxidant and phytochemical status and a well planned vegan diet can be considered an anti-inflammatory diet.
-This may be why higher intakes of fruits and vegetables are associated with less brain shrinkage (Croll, 2018), less cognitive decline (Chou, 2019; Jiang 2017; Mottaghi, 2018) and why blueberries and strawberries alone may delay cognitive aging by up to 2.5 years (Devore, 2012) and have positive effects on areas of congnition in clinical trials (Miller, 2018; Krikorian, 2010).
+This may be why higher intakes of fruits and vegetables are associated with less brain shrinkage (Croll, 2018), less cognitive decline (Chou, 2019; Jiang 2017; Mottaghi, 2018; Fuller-Thompson, 2020) and why blueberries and strawberries alone may delay cognitive aging by up to 2.5 years (Devore, 2012) and have positive effects on areas of congnition in clinical trials (Miller, 2018; Krikorian, 2010).